96boards/projects/home_surveillance/part-2/README.md

 > Note: Replace <opencv_contrib> with the path of the cloned *opencv_contrib* directory.

-Build OpenCV source with 2 threads. *-j n* decides the number of threads involved in building the source.
+Next, build OpenCV with 2 threads. *-j n* decides the number of threads involved in building the source.
 Ideally, threads should be equal to number of cores availabe in SoC.
 Since, DragonBoard is quad core you can have *-j 4* but it may cause the CPU to overheat.
 So, limit to 2 inorder to avoid freeze during build.

 ```shell
 $ make -j 2